Why omnichannel marketing trumps multi-channel strategy (and how to get it right)

 Revenue attributionHolistic, considering all channels before sale and last touchpointAttributes sale to final touchpoint only, which offers only partial view

-What an omnichannel customer journey looks like
+What a realistic omnichannel customer journey looks like

 Omnichannel marketing strategies rise to the occasion of the complex buyer’s journey.
 As much as marketers love to believe customers purchase products after seeing a few ads and subscribing to an email list for a discount, the reality is much more chaotic.

 1. Casey’s pup recently chomped her reading glasses, and she’s in need of a new pair.
-She googles “Felix Gray glasses” after asking a friend at work where she got hers.
+She Googles “Felix Gray glasses” after asking a friend at work where she got hers.

-7. A few days later, Casey receives a direct-mail booklet from Felix Gray that highlights the benefits of their blue-light-filtering technology and mentions their contact lenses.
+7. A few days later, Casey receives a direct mail booklet from Felix Gray that highlights the benefits of their blue-light-filtering technology and mentions their contact lenses.
 She’s intrigued and decides a trip to the store will be worth her while.

 8. Casey’s personal shopping experience at Felix Gray is thoroughly enjoyable, and she buys a pair of glasses.
 Her personal shopper also helps her sign up for a contact lens subscription.